jfrog/artifactory-user-plugins/security/securityReplication/README.md

   synchronization occurs.
 Changes to this will not take effect until after the plugin is reloaded or Artifactory is restarted.
-- `safety`: By default, replication will not run when the Artifactory version is behind the plugin version.
+- `safety`: By default, replication will not run when the Artifactory version is ahead of the plugin version.
 This means that each time Artifactory is upgraded, the plugin must also be updated.
 This is a safety measure to prevent accidental data loss due to incompatibilities between Artifactory and securityReplication.
 You may disable this behavior by including a `safety`